Shubhodip-Konar/Faultxcel/README.md

       Solution: The user needs to use slider bar for Vshale setting at least once.

   3. Temporary folders don't clear up sometime.
-This results in same analysis window popping out even though some parameters are changed.
+This result is same analysis window popping out even though some parameters are changed.

       Solution: Manually clean system temporary folder.